Reupholstered Helm Chair

 There's more to marine upholstery than foam and fabric.
 The method of stitching, for example, can make a big difference in water resistance, performance and style.

 When fabric is simply draped over the foam it's called waterfalling.
-This method is sleek and keeps the water out, but the edges are rounded.
+This method keeps out the water, but the edges are rounded.
 Some people don't like that.

 Top stitching allows for crisper edges and a cleaner look.
 A top stitch is extremely strong, but not waterproof.